DiogoR404/MetaData262/README.md

 The results are saved in the directory dynamic_results with the names **"mixed_analysis.json"** and **"mixed_analysis_sm.json"** for the results of nodejs and spidermonkey, respectively.
 Each file contains an object with arrays for the test filtrated for each version.

+# Metadata Search

+The first step in the search for metadata will be to collect all the metadata already present in the test of the testsuite Test262 for this we will go through all the test and parse the metadata that it contains.
+For this the next command will be executed:

+`node search_metadata_from_test262.js`

+The results are saved in the json file with the name **"metadata_test262.json"**

 # Syntactic Constructs Search